-- Each nominee presented in Proposal No. 1 must be elected by a majority of the votes cast, which means that the number of shares voted "For" a director must exceed the number of votes cast as "Withheld" for that director.
+Each nominee presented in Proposal No. 1 must be elected by a majority of the votes cast, which means that the number of shares voted "For" a director must exceed the number of votes cast as "Withheld" for that director.
 Nominees are elected by a majority vote for non-contested director elections.
 Because the number of nominees properly nominated for the Annual Meeting is the same as the number of directors to be elected, the election of directors at this Annual Meeting is non-contested.
 If the number of votes "For" a nominee exceeds the number of votes "Withheld" (among votes properly cast online or by proxy), then the nominee will be elected.
 Broker non-votes will have no effect.
 If a director then serving on the Board of Directors does not receive the necessary votes, the director shall offer to tender his or her resignation to the Board for the nominating or similar committee of the Board for consideration.
-In such case, the Nominating and Corporate Governance Committee will then consider all of the relevant facts and circumstances and recommend to the Board the action to be taken with respect to such offer of resignation. - Proposal No. 2, approval of our Amended 2018 Plan, will be considered approved if it receives "For" votes from the majority of the outstanding shares of Common Stock present online or
+In such case, the Corporate Governance, Health Care Compliance Oversight and Nominating Committee will then consider all of the relevant facts and circumstances and recommend to the Board the action to be taken with respect to such offer of resignation.

-- represented by proxy and entitled to vote at the Annual Meeting.
+- Proposal No. 2, approval of our Amended 2018 Plan, will be considered approved if it receives "For" votes from the majority of the outstanding shares of Common Stock present online or represented by proxy and entitled to vote at the Annual Meeting.
 If you abstain from voting, it will have the same effect as an "Against" vote.
-Broker non-votes will have no effect. - Proposal No. 3, approval of our Amended 2000 ESPP, will be considered approved if it receives "For" votes from the majority of the outstanding shares of Common Stock present online or represented by proxy and entitled to vote at the Annual Meeting.
-If you abstain from voting, it will have the same effect as an "Against" vote.
-Broker non-votes will have no effect. - Proposal No. 4, advisory approval of the compensation of the Company's named executive officers, will be considered to be approved if it receives "For" votes from the holders of a majority of shares either present online or represented by proxy and entitled to vote.
+Broker non-votes will have no effect. - Proposal No. 3, advisory approval of the compensation of the Company's named executive officers, will be considered to be approved if it receives "For" votes from the holders of a majority of shares either present online or represented by proxy and entitled to vote.
 If you "Abstain" from voting, it will have the same effect as an "Against" vote.
-Broker non-votes will have no effect. - To be approved, Proposal No. 5, ratification of the selection of Ernst & Young LLP as the independent registered public accounting firm of Rigel for the fiscal year ending December 31, 2021, must receive "For" votes from the holders of a majority of shares present and entitled to vote either live during the Annual Meeting or by proxy.
+Broker non-votes will have no effect. - To be approved, Proposal No. 4, ratification of the selection of Ernst & Young LLP as the independent registered public accounting firm of Rigel for the fiscal year ending December 31, 2022, must receive "For" votes from the holders of a majority of shares either present online or represented by proxy and entitled to vote.
 If you "Abstain" from voting, it will have the same effect as an "Against" vote.
 Because this proposal is considered to be a "routine" matter under NYSE rules, if you hold your shares in street name and do not provide voting instructions to your broker, bank or other agent that holds your shares, your broker, bank or other agent has discretionary authority under NYSE rules to vote your shares on this proposal.
-For more information, see "What happens if I am a beneficial owner of shares held in street name and I do not provide my broker or bank with my voting instructions?" and "What are broker non-votes?" above.
-Although stockholder ratification of the selection of Ernst & Young LLP as Rigel's independent registered public accounting firm is not required, the Board is submitting Proposal No. 5 to the stockholders for ratification as a matter of good corporate practice.
-See "Proposal 5 Ratification of Selection of Independent Registered Public Accounting Firm" for more information regarding stockholder ratification.
+For more information, see "What happens if I do not vote, or if I return a proxy card or otherwise vote without giving specific voting instructions?" and "What are 'broker nonvotes'?" above.
+Although stockholder ratification of the selection of Ernst & Young LLP as Rigel's independent registered public accounting firm is not required, the Board is submitting Proposal No. 4 to the stockholders for ratification as a matter of good corporate practice.
+See "Proposal 4- Ratification of Selection of Independent Registered Public Accounting Firm" for more information regarding stockholder ratification.